Revision Techniques: A Comprehensive Guide To Help Your Students Revise

 Regular retrieval practice is built into many schemes of work and can extend to revision strategies as well.

-Examples of retrieval practice within revision include:
+Examples of retrieval practice include:

 • Complete past paper questions or sections of an exam paper